lrbn86/movie-reservation-api/DOCUMENTATION.md

 # API Documentation
-This API uses JWT to authenticate requests.
-Register an account and login to receive a JWT.
-Place the JWT in the request's authorization header when making a request.

 ## Errors
 This API follows conventional HTTP response codes to indicate success or failure of a request